 Memberships and Honorary Appointments

 At the moment I am working on an intellectual biography of the seventeenth-century English political thinker James Harrington.
-Harrington is a fascinating character whose life and works embody the complex and contested web of political beliefs that lay at the heart of the English Revolution.
+Harrington is a fascinating character whose life and works embody the complex and contested web of political beliefs that lay at the heart of the English Revolution (1640-1660).
 He is best known today as one of the leading republican thinkers of the period thanks to his book The Commonwealth of Oceana (1656) which, among other things, provided a blueprint for a durable English republic.
 Yet Harrington was also a loyal and affectionate servant to King Charles I in 1647-8 when he was being held captive by Parliament.
 Part of the aim of my book is to explore how these two facets of Harrington's life can be reconciled, but it will also bring to greater prominence other neglected aspects of his life and work, such as his contribution to developing ideas about democracy - and his engagement in historical, religious, and philosophical debates.

 I am module leader for the following modules:

 HIS 2050 The European Enlightenment, 1700-1800.